UltimateTimmeh/dotfiles/README.md

 Welcome to my personal dotfiles repository.
 Feel free to use anything you see here, but do so at your own risk!
 This dotfiles repository includes a procedure for automatically installing a bunch of software items and their configuration files.
-It is intended to be used on Debian Stretch with Xfce4 desktop environment, so beware!
+It is intended to be used on Debian Buster with Xfce4 desktop environment, so beware!

 ## Installation procedure quickguide

+Assuming a fresh installation of Debian Buster with Xfce4 desktop environment, do the following:

+1. Open a terminal.
+1. `su -`
+1. `nano /etc/apt/sources.list`
+1. Include contrib and non-free at the end of each line, exit with Ctrl+X, save the file.
+1. `apt update`
+1. `apt install sudo`
+1. `adduser <user> sudo`
+1. Log out and back in.
+1. Open a terminal.
+1. `sudo apt install apt-transport-https make git`
 1. `git clone https://github.com/UltimateTimmeh/dotfiles.git ~/.dotfiles`
 1. `cd ~/.dotfiles`
 1. `make install`
+1. Follow instructions to install desired software and configuration items.

 ## Installation procedure details